devmatthew1/githubProfileFinder/README.md

 # githubProfileFinder
-The finder was build with vanilla js by making a fetch api call and then DOM manipulation to display fetch data on web page
+The finder was build with vanilla js by making a fetch call to GITHUB API and then DOM manipulation to display fetch data on web page